pbollhorn/movie-app/README.md

 - Ubuntu

 ### Tools
-- IntelliJ IDEA – for backend development
+- VS Code – For frontend development
-- VS Code – for frontend development
+- IntelliJ IDEA – For backend development
-- pgAdmin – for database management
+- pgAdmin – For database management

 ## TMDB (The Movie Database)
 This web app uses TMDB and the TMDB APIs but is not endorsed, certified, or otherwise approved by TMDB.